Fort Desoto Park

 Above: Egmont Key and Gulf Pier as viewed from atop the fort.

 Where: Located off 54th Avenue South in St. Petersburg.
-From Interstate 275 take the 54th Ave South exit, just north of the
+From Interstate 275 take the 54th Ave

-Skyway Bridge.
+South exit, just north of the Skyway Bridge.
 From St. Pete Beach, take the Pinellas Bayway S.R.
-682 (at the Don Cesar) east.
-Turn south on S.R.
-679 and drive south
+682 (at

-for about 5 miles to Fort Desoto County Park.
 There is a 50 cent toll on the Bayway, and another 35 cent toll to get to the park.

-Parking: Plenty of FREE parking
+Parking: Plenty of FREE parking inside the park.

-Beach Facilities: Restrooms, outdoor showers to rinse off, food concession, 2 fishing piers, cool fort with cannons, hiking
+Beach Facilities: Restrooms, outdoor showers to rinse off, food concession, 2 fishing piers,

-trails, canoe and kayak rental, bike rentals, beautiful waterfront campground, boat launch ramp with lots of parking, ferry to Egmont Key,
+cool fort with cannons, hiking trails, canoe and kayak rental, bike rentals, beautiful waterfront campground, boat

-hundreds of picnic tables, historic stuff, nature stuff.
+launch ramp with lots of parking, ferry to Egmont Key, hundreds of picnic tables, historic stuff, nature stuff.

 Lifeguards: Sometimes has a lifeguard on East Beach and on North Beach.
 Not always.

-Food concession: Yes, there is a food concession right next to the Gulf pier, and another one just north of the Fort, near
+Food concession: Yes, there is a food concession right next to the Gulf pier, and another one

-the bike rentals.
+just north of the Fort, near the bike rentals.

 Surfing hot-spot: Forget about it.

-Fort Desoto is the largest park in the Pinellas County Park system and comprises 5 islands totalling 1,136 acres of land: Mullet Key,
+Fort Desoto is the largest park in the Pinellas County Park system and comprises 5 islands totalling 1,136 acres

-Madelaine Key, St. Jean Key, St. Christopher Key, and Bonne Fortune Key.
-The main island is Mullet Key.
-The park is named after the fort
+of land: Mullet Key, Madelaine Key, St. Jean Key, St. Christopher Key, and Bonne Fortune Key.
+The main

-built on the islands in the late 1900's to guard the entrance to Tampa Bay.
-The island is undeveloped (meaning no houses or commercial
+entrance to Tampa Bay.
+The island is undeveloped (meaning no houses or commercial buildings).
+Pinellas

-the densely populated Pinellas County, such a beautiful and natural park can be reached with just a short drive.
+strangeness that in the densely populated Pinellas County, such a beautiful and natural park can be

 There are sidewalks connecting all areas of the park.
-The sidewalks are wide and are used by hikers, bikes, in-line skaters, and raccoons.
+The sidewalks are wide and are used by hikers, bikes,

 Above: miles of sidewalks in Fort Desoto Park.